yassin-abbadi/Yafashop/README.md

-This full-stack E-commerce website is being develop using React for building the fron end and Strapi-Io to develop the backend.
+This full-stack E-commerce website is being developed using React for building the fron end and Strapi-Io to develop the backend.